When Can I Start Off-leash Activities With My Puppy?

 Basic Commands

 Before engaging in off-leash activities, it is essential for your puppy to have a solid foundation in basic obedience commands.
 Basic commands such as “sit,” “stay,” “come,” and “leave it” play a crucial role in ensuring your puppy's safety and maintaining control during off-leash activities.
-Training your puppy in a positive and reward-based manner, using treats and praise, will help them understand and respond to these commands reliably.
+Training your puppy in a positive and reward-based manner, using and praise, will help them understand and respond to these commands reliably.
 Consistency and regular practice are key in reinforcing these commands and preparing your puppy for off-leash adventures.

 Recall Training